 All password managers that are hosted on the internet are vulnerable to attack from cyber crooks.
 However, the best password managers—both closed and open-source—go to great lengths to make this outcome almost impossible.
 The first line of attack is your master password.

 A good password manager will force you to use a complicated master password that is very difficult to crack.
-The next level up is two-factor authentication (2FA), a security measure that all password managers should be using.
+The next level up is 2FA, a security measure that all password managers should be using.

 Master passwords are kept on your device, so theoretically, unless someone logs onto it, they won’t be able to access your data.
 However, with closed-source software, there’s no telling if this protocol changes.
 And if it does, it's almost impossible to find out how, when, and why—unless the company decides to reveal the information independently.

-When it comes to encryption standards, the top password managers use protocols such as AES-256 (Advanced Encryption Standard), which are virtually impossible to overcome.
+When it comes to encryption standards, the top password managers use protocols such as AES-256, which are virtually impossible to overcome.
 Some password managers even enable biometric unlocking.

 Your data is encrypted before being loaded onto a password manager’s cloud server, and this provides an incredibly strong line of defense.
 But open-source password manager users have an extra layer of armor.
 They can configure the software to store their passwords on a server of their choice.